 The Chicago International Film Festival is thrilled to partner with distribution partners for new release films available to stream in our virtual cinema.
-50% of all proceeds will support the Festival.

 House of Hummingbird

 WINNER – Best International Narrative Feature – 2019 Tribeca Film Festival

 14-year-old Eun-hee moves through life like a hummingbird searching for a taste of sweetness wherever she may find it.
 Ignored by her parents and abused by her brother, she finds her escape by roaming the neighborhood with her best friend, going on adventures, exploring young love and experiencing everything that comes with growing up in a country on the brink of enormous change.